Master of Music in Music Production, Technology, and Innovation

 Numark Suit: Freeing the Technologist from the Laptop

-The master's program runs from September to August.
+This master's degree program runs from September to July.
 View the academic calendar for the current academic year.

 The graduate bulletin contains all the information relevant to Berklee graduate programs for the current academic year.
 Program information may change year to year.

-The following are the courses students take over three semesters (fall, spring, and summer) to complete the master in music production, technology, and innovation.
+The master of music program at Berklee College of Music is designed to be completed in three semesters of study–or one full academic year: fall, spring, and summer semesters.
 There is an optional internship that takes place the fall after graduation for those who want to do an internship through Berklee for credit.

 - 3 credit(s)